Performance

 Table of contents

-An often overlooked redirect occurs when a user requests a URL without a trailing slash, such as domain.com/about.
-This URL usually redirects to domain.com/about/.
-This redirect adds extra latency and processing time to the request, so whenever possible both URLs should serve the actual page.
+An often-overlooked redirect occurs when a user requests a URL without a trailing slash, such as domain.com/about, which usually redirects to domain.com/about/.
+Serve both URLs directly when possible.

 JavaScript